 And for that, you need to pick the right KPIs to measure.

-How to choose the best marketing KPIs to track
+How to choose the best KPIs for marketing to track

 More data isn’t always better.